Master Meta Descriptions: Boost Click-Through Rates

 You can use various variables to fill out this template—for instance, the name of the post, page, or product and the name of your site.

-Template caveat emptor: When creating templates and applying them sitewide, make sure to thoroughly think out your process, motives, and search intent of your visitors.
-Because if you have a large site with over 100 or even 1,000 or 10,000 pages, you will see a significant fluctuation in your search engine ranking positions.
+Template caveat emptor: When creating templates and applying them sitewide, make sure to thoroughly consider your process, motives, and visitors’ search intent.
+If you have a large site with over 100 or even 1,000 or 10,000 pages, you will see a significant fluctuation in your search engine ranking positions.

 Test your meta descriptions.

-If you have specific landing pages that generate a good amount of organic traffic, consider testing different meta descriptions to see if you create a lift in click-throughs from search engines.
-Mix up different description lengths, calls-to-action, and keyword positioning.
+If you have specific landing pages that generate a good amount of organic traffic, consider testing different meta descriptions to see if they increase click-throughs from search engines.
+Mix up different description lengths, calls to action, and keyword positioning.

 Conclusion

 A meta description is a short snippet of text that appears in search engine results pages (SERPs) below the page title.
-It is used to give searchers a brief overview of what the page is about.
+It gives searchers a brief overview of the page’s content.